qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:draft_and_send_mail
 - How do I draft and send a new email?
 - Hello, How do I draft and send a new email?
+- I want to draft and send a new email

 ## intent:email_missed_by_assistant_add
 - An email was missed by the Assistant.
 How can I add it?